In memoriam 2014

 In Memoriam 2014 is specifically designed for at risk metal components; however, if you are concerned about other components such as stone, we can assess these cases and issue a SmartWater stone marking product if appropriate to a historic monument.
 Care should be taken when considering applying anything to a product, so any solution should follow best conservation practice.
 Contact In Memoriam 2014 to discuss this.

 In Memoriam 2014 is open to the whole of the United Kingdom.
 This includes England, Northern Ireland, Scotland, Wales and Crown Territories of Channel Islands and Isle of Man.

 Everyone is encouraged to apply for In Memoriam 2014 but SmartWater should only be applied by the custodian of a war memorial or with the clear permission of the custodian of a war memorial.
 It is not appropriate to register for SmartWater as an individual and go round and apply this to multiple war memorials without submitting each memorial as this may create duplication and confuse the project.
 If you believe a war memorial needs to be protected you should encourage the custodian to apply, if they are not responsive then contact the In Memoriam 2014 team and we will contact the custodian to encourage them to get involved with the project.

 You should firstly identify whether a memorial is a scheduled monument, listed or in a conservation area.
 If it is then the relevant statutory consents may be required.
 The custodian should be aware of its status, if not you can contact the Conservation Officer at the local planning authority to determine whether permission is required.
 You may also be able to check this on the websites of the relevant national heritage body:

-English Heritage: The National Heritage List of England
+Historic England: The National Heritage List of England

 Historic Scotland: Listed Buildings